daequansession/Moodies-Front-End/README.md

 - AAU, it would be cool to visualize my moods over time in a graph or chart
 - AAU, I'd like to be able to reset my password or delete my account

-## 📝 License

-This project is for educational purposes as part of a MERN stack group project.

 ## 🤝 Contributors